Adam Weidenbach

 Protecting the Bay’s Natural Legacy

-We continued acquiring critical lands with the purchase of the 80-acre Gustin Ranch in 2000, north of Sky Ranch.
+We continued acquiring critical lands with the purchase of the 80-acre Gustin Ranch north of Sky Ranch in 2000.
 Next came the crucial mission of restoring the 247-acre Pacheco Marsh, part of a larger effort to recover lost Bay Area marshlands.
 After a decade of dedicated work, the acquisition was completed in 2001.

 The following year, JMLT began stewarding the 30-acre Contra Costa Goldfields, one of the county’s last stands of an endangered wildflower.
-Their work continued in 2003 with the acquisition of the Bodfish Preserve, a cherished Orinda property, followed by the Dutra Ranch, creating a perfect trifecta of protected lands along Franklin Ridge – a total of 480 acres of contiguous open space.
+In 2003, we acquired the cherished Bodfish Preserve in Orinda, followed by Dutra Ranch.
+These acquisitions created a trifecta of protected lands along Franklin Ridge, forming a contiguous 480-acre open space.

 Landmark Achievements